devildefu/Aqua/README.md

 ## Compilation

 To compile Aqua, you need exactly 3 tools: gcc, nasm and ld, practically 2, bacause ld, in 99.9% cases, goes together with gcc, so it's not a big deal :).
 In addition to cmake scripts, we prepared a small `build.sh` script.
-It'll allow you to compile the kernel regardless of the platform you actually use (csss.. actually no, regardfull, because we **officially** support compiling from Windows and Linux, but don't worry.
-If you'll success in compiling it on Linux, you'll compile it as well on platform like FreeBSD).
 ```
 $ ./build.sh
 ```